 Let’s see, one of your Top 5 reasons for planning a vacation to Yellowstone National Park is to see the wildlife right?
 Real wildlife, like buffalo, wolves, and even bears, in their natural habitat enjoying the vast wilderness before them.
 Well, you’ve picked the right national park.
 Visit the following pages to learn about wildlife in Yellowstone and where to see them.

-Yellowstone Park is home to more wild animals than almost anywhere else in the U.S. Visitors are likely to see a number of animals in Yellowstone freely roaming the landscape, from Yellowstone’s two types of bears – grizzlies and black bears – to gray wolves (which were once almost extinct in the area), bison (one of the most prevalent species in the park), wild horses, eagles, trumpeter swans and many more.
+Yellowstone Park is home to more wild animals than almost anywhere else in the U.S. Visitors are likely to see a number of animals in Yellowstone freely roaming the landscape, from Yellowstone’s two types of bears – grizzlies and black bears – to gray wolves (which were once almost extinct in the area), bison (one of the most prevalent species in the park), eagles, trumpeter swans and many more.